-The National LGBT Bar Association – a national association of lawyers, judges and other legal professionals, law students, activists, and affiliates lesbians, gay, bisexual, transgender organizations.
-The LGBT Bar promotes justice in and through the legal profession for the LGBT community in all its diversity.
-The LGBT bar aspires to improve the quality of life for LGBT legal practitioners until the time that LGBT legal professionals are recognized without discrimination, stigma or negative bias, Washington, DC.
+The National LGBT Bar Association – a national association of lawyers, judges and other legal professionals, law students, activists, and affiliated lesbian, gay, bisexual and transgender legal organizations.
+The LGBT Bar promotes justice in and through the legal profession for the LGBT community in all its diversity, Washington, DC.

 National Resource Center on LGBT Aging – is the country's first and only technical assistance resource center aimed at improving the quality of services and supports offered to lesbian, gay, bisexual and transgender (LGBT) older adults.
 Established in 2010 through a federal grant, the NRCLGBT provides training, technical assistance and educational resources to aging providers, LGBT organizations and LGBT older adults.
 The center is led by Services & Advocacy for Gay, Lesbian, Bisexual & Transgender Elders (SAGE) in partnership with 10 leading organizations from around the country, New York, NY.

 New York City Gay and Lesbian Anti-Violence Project – serves lesbian, gay, transgender, bisexual and HIV-positive victims of violence, and others affected by violence, by providing free and confidential services enabling them to regain their sense of control, identify and evaluate their options, and assert their rights, New York, NY.

-Northwest Network of Bi, Trans, Lesbian and Gay Survivors of Abuse – increases its communities' ability to support the self-determination and safety of bisexual, transgendered, lesbian, and gay survivors of abuse through education, organizing and advocacy.
-The Northwest Network works within a broad liberation movement dedicated to social and economic justice, equality and respect for all people and the creation of loving, inclusive and accountable communities.
-The Northwest Network provides support and advocacy for LBGT folks of all genders who are surviving abuse.
-The Northwest Network is leather and kink friendly.
-The Northwest Network’s services are free and confidential.
-They include support groups, individual counseling, legal advocacy, shelter referrals, safety planning, basic needs assistance, community education and community organizing, Seattle, WA.
+The Northwest Network – increases our communities’ ability to support the self-determination and safety of bisexual, transgender, lesbian and gay survivors of abuse through education, organizing and advocacy.
+We work within a broad liberation movement dedicated to social and economic justice, equality and respect for all people and the creation of loving, inclusive and accountable communities, Seattle, WA.
 See Training and Technical Assistance Initiative.